-Dentist Independent Contractor vs Employee: Dental Employees vs Independent Contractors
+Dentist Independent Contractor vs Employee | Dental Employees vs Independent Contractors

 Dentistry Employment Designation

 They won’t get paid time off; they’ll have to pay for their own CE.
 They will be responsible for paying for all of that stuff themselves.
-Now, if you are a smart dentist and you are going to work as an independent contractor, then you need to meet with an accountant and you need to set up an LLC, get an EIN and set up a bank account.
-And then you can run all the compensation through that and then deduct most of those things as business expenses.
-All the stuff I just listed, for the most part, can then be deducted.
+Now, if you are a smart dentist and you are going to work as an independent contractor, then you need to meet with an accountant, and you need to set up an LLC, get an EIN, and set up a bank account.
+And then you can run all the compensation through that and deduct most of those things as business expenses.
+For the most part, all the stuff I just listed can then be deducted.
 Now, what’s the ultimate difference?
-Well, one, if you’re working as an independent contractor and have set up an LLC and you must get all of those things yourself, you have to be responsible to find all those things.
-So, you have to go get health, insurance, vision, dental, disability and life, and set up a retirement plan.
+Well, if you’re working as an independent contractor and have set up an LLC and you must get all those things yourself, you have to be responsible for finding all those things.
+So, you must get health, insurance, vision, dental, disability, and life and set up a retirement plan.
 You’re going to have to do all that yourself.

-Employees vs Independent Contractors
+Employees vs. Independent Contractors

 It just depends upon the situation.
-Most of the time, as I said before, 9 times out of 10, a dentist is going to be an employee, not an independent contractor, but there are certain times where it would just make sense financially to be an independent contractor.
+Most of the time, as I said before, nine times out of 10, a dentist is going to be an employee, not an independent contractor, but there are certain times where it would just make sense financially to be an independent contractor.

-So, mileage, car expenses, cell phone, supplies, malpractice insurance, you can depreciate assets, licensure, DEA registration, those types of things.
-Normally, a dentist would create an LLC, they’d create a bank account, they’d get an EIN, and they would then run everything through that.
-All of the expenses would go through that, all the compensation would go through that.
-And then you just take draws when you want to use the money for yourself.
+So, mileage, car expenses, cell phone, supplies, malpractice insurance, you can depreciate assets, licensure, and DEA registration.
+Those types of things.
+Typically, a dentist would create an LLC, create a bank account, get an EIN, and then run everything through that.
+All the expenses and compensation would go through that.
+And then you take draws when you want to use the money for yourself.
 There are situations where it doesn’t make sense to be an independent contractor.
-As an employee, you get all of the ancillary benefits that come with it like health, vision, dental, disability, life, and retirement.
-They’re going to pay for your dental license, DEA registration, continuing education, and your malpractice premium.
-Maybe if you have a claims-made policy, they’ll pay for your tail as well.
-They’re going to pay for a ton of things and make it relatively easy for the dentist to just opt into those things.
+As an employee, you get all of the ancillary benefits that come with it, like health, vision, dental, disability, life, and retirement.
+They will pay for your dental license, DEA registration, continuing education, and malpractice premium.
+Maybe if you have a claims-made policy, they’ll also pay for your tail.
+They’re going to pay for many things and make it relatively easy for the dentist to opt into those things.

-Whereas if you’re an independent contractor and you aren’t an employee anywhere and you need those things, you are going to be responsible for securing them for yourself.
-And then some dentists just simply don’t want to do that or are just uninterested in spending all the time and creating the LLC and running it as a business and that type of thing.
-For some people, they love it to have the freedom of being an independent contractor.
-However, there are many others that find it completely cumbersome and not worth their time.
+Whereas if you’re an independent contractor and you aren’t an employee anywhere and need those things, you will be responsible for securing them for yourself.
+And then some dentists don’t want to do that or are just uninterested in spending all the time creating the LLC and running it as a business.
+Some people love to have the freedom of being independent contractors.
+However, many others find it completely cumbersome and not worth their time.
 Is one better than another?
 It would depend upon the situation.

 Practice Employee Misclassification